Spread the cost of your van or car with vehicle finance

 Will I get accepted for vehicle finance?

-A good credit score can boost your chances of getting accepted for vehicle finance and at the best rates.
+Find out what criteria you need to meet to qualify for vehicle leasing in our Eligibility Guide.
+A good credit score can boost your chances of getting accepted for vehicle finance at the best rates.
 This is because lenders work out your credit score based on information from your credit report, plus your application details – like your income – and any data they already hold on you if you are an existing customer.

 You can check for your Credit Score free of charge – search online for "free credit score check", and you will be given plenty of results – this can give you an idea of how finance companies may see you.

 You may also want to read our 4 tips to help improve your credit score, where you can find some helpful information.